oci-landing-zones/oci-landing-zone-operating-entities/blueprints/multi-tenancy/design/readme.md

 &nbsp;

-If **cloud landing zones** are analogous to **airports**, the OCI Open LZ [Multi-Tenancy Blueprint](#) is a connected set of highly secure and scalable airports providing service to a country, covering a set of areas (Tenancies) where each has the possibility of having different terminals (Environments) with dedicated security posture (domestic, international, etc.) and potentially operated by different teams, where communication between those terminals and airports is highly controlled and secured.
+If **cloud landing zones** are analogous to **airports**, the OCI Open LZ [Multi-Tenancy Blueprint](#) is a connected set of highly secure and scalable airports (Tenancies) providing service to a country or region, where each airport can have different terminals (Environments) with dedicated security posture (domestic, international, etc.) and potentially operated by different teams, where communication between those terminals and airports is highly controlled and secured.

 &nbsp;